 For more information on working with data catalogs in the Workspace, see the Data User Guide.

 The Workspace provides map data based on the HERE Map Content specification.
 For more on the HERE Map Content catalog data structures, see the HERE Map Content Data Specification.

 The Workspace provides sensor data catalogs based on the Sensor Data Ingestion Interface (SDII).
 For more information on the SDII catalog data structures, see the SDII Data Specification.

-Note that the HERE Workspace also allows you to bring your own data.
-For more information on using data in your own format, see the Data User Guide
+Notice that the HERE Workspace also allows you to bring your own data.
+For more information on using data in your own format, see the Data User Guide.

 Create your output catalog.

 The HERE portal provides a UI for managing data catalogs.
 For more information on creating catalogs in the Workspace, see the Data User Guide.